Claire Daly: Career

-Daly is a three-time winner of the Jazz Journalists Association’s “Baritone Sax of the Year” Award and a multiple time winner of both the JazzTimes and Downbeat Critic and Readers Polls for “Baritone Saxophonist of the Year.”
+Daly was a three-time winner of the Jazz Journalists Association's "Baritone Sax of the Year" Award and a multiple time winner of both the JazzTimes and Downbeat Critic and Readers Polls for "Baritone Saxophonist of the Year".

-She has performed as a leader with her band at the Monterey, Healdsburg, Litchfield and Perth International jazz festivals, the Kennedy Center, Dizzy's Club at Lincoln Center and many more venues.
+She performed as a leader with her band at the Monterey, Healdsburg, Litchfield and Perth International jazz festivals, the Kennedy Center, Dizzy's Club at Lincoln Center and many more venues.
 She has written feature articles in jazz magazines as well as liner notes.
-She has backed up Aretha Franklin, James Brown, Joe Williams, Rosemary Clooney, Taj Mahal and Robert Palmer among others.
+She backed up Aretha Franklin, James Brown, Joe Williams, Rosemary Clooney, Taj Mahal and Robert Palmer, among others.

-A veteran Litchfield Jazz Camp teaching artist (20 years), Daly was head of the Litchfield in NY combos, and a teacher at Jazz at Lincoln Center MSJA.
-She continues to offer clinics and teach privately and at jazz camps.
-She has taught at MIT, UMASS Amherst; Valparaiso University, IN; Hall High School in Hartford, CT; College of St. Rose in Albany, NY; Chamber Street Music School in Manhattan, NY; Hoff Barthelson Music School, Scarsdale, NY; Towson University; Syracuse University; and many more.
+A veteran Litchfield Jazz Camp teaching artist (20 years), Daly was head of the Litchfield in New York combos, and a teacher at Jazz at Lincoln Center MSJA.
+She continued to offer clinics and teach privately and at jazz camps.
+She taught at MIT, UMASS Amherst; Valparaiso University, Indiana; Hall High School in Hartford, Connecticut; College of St. Rose in Albany, New York; Chamber Street Music School in Manhattan, New York; Hoff Barthelson Music School, Scarsdale, New York; Towson University; and Syracuse University.
+She gave lessons from a studio in Chelsea, Manhattan.

+Death

+Daly was diagnosed with head and neck cancer in 2023.
+She died at the residence of a friend in Longmont, Colorado, on October 22, 2024, at the age of 66.